Articles 02 Sep 2021

 This organisational culture is best for highly motivated people, especially those whose motivation is intrinsic (not material, but they are the motivation for them).

 This type is the rarest one out of all of them.
-The central belief is that the organisation exists to achieve their own goals and interests.
+The central belief is that the organisation exists for people to achieve their own goals and interests.

 Focus is on the individual and their interests; meanwhile, the company's plans are usually disregarded.
 Individual freedom is highly valued, which is why this type of organisation is always close to collapse.
 This is the exact reason why there are almost none of the organisations that use this culture.